vicjomaa/Bicentenary-Heroes/README.md

 **Bicentenary Heroes** is a decision-making game set in the 19th century, a period essential to the Colombian independence process.
 In a group or alone, the user plays the role of a libertarian army member in charge of achieving Colombia's elusive quest for freedom.
 Each mission inspired by the real independence path pushes players facing challenging decisions related to 4 topics.
 If one of those components is out of balance, the game progressively will guide the players to an uncertain end.

+Along the way, the user can share experiences and bits of advice with famous historical characters related to the indigenous communities, pro-independence foreign collaborators, afro-communities, all of them essential in the independence race.

 ## How it works ⚙️

 * **01**  A friendly tutorial starts with a primary mission.
 Discover the content hidden inside the card two. <br>